- What are Fractional Plates?

-If you are new to the gym environment, all the new lingo and different kinds of gym equipment can be somewhat confusing.
-Everyone knows what treadmills, dumbbells and barbells are but, there are some things that are a little more unusual and lesser known.
-One such example includes fractional plates.
+If you are new to the gym environment, all the new lingo and different kinds of gym equipment can sometimes be confusing.

 Continue reading to find out more about fractional plates such as who can benefit from them and how best to use them.